scottdware/panco/docs/csvPolicy.md

 panco policy export --type security --file <file-to-output>
 ```

+>*NOTE:* When ran against Panorama, be sure to use the `--location` flag to specify which rulebase to import/create the rules on.
+By default
+> this is the "post" rulebase.

 When you create rules, or want to modify existing values of a rule, you **_DO NOT_** need to have every column that is listed above filled out with a value.
 You still **_NEED_** them to be defined/listed, but they can be empty.

 Any field that you want to add or modify you need to have a value there, but at the very least, you **_MUST_** have values in the following fields: